Wizcorp/Dawn/docker-image/ansible/roles/openldap/README.md

 Starts an openldap server and phpldapadmin instance on docker.

-If `ldap_server` is defined it will skip the installation, otherwise it will set it during the installation to point to the node running openldap.
+If `ldap_external_server` is defined it will skip the installation.
+Remember to set `ldap_server` to point to your actual server!

 ## Variables